ClickHouse/ClickHouse/docs/en/query_language/functions/string_functions.md

 ## trimLeft {#trimleft}

 Removes whitespace from the beginning of a string.
-Whitespace in this context is all the whitespace characters (space, tab, no-break space, etc.).
+Doesn't removes non-standard whitespace characters (tab, no-break space, etc.).

 **Syntax**